noaione/npdf/README.md

 - automatic color mode selection based on images (`--color auto`)
 - automatically chose DPI based on the possible page size (`--auto-dpi vertical`)
 - "native" multi-threaded exporting (see info below)
+- no need to install poppler/pdftoppm separately, it's already bundled in the binary

 this version of exporter is custom-made for people that want to export their comic and manga PDF bought from somewhere into a collection of PNGs.